TeamRizu/outfox-wiki/content/dev/actors/actortypes/bitmaptext/Bitmap-EnsuringStringComp.md

 {{<columns>}}
 ![](/theming/bitmap/textBrokenGlyph.png)
-In this example, the glyphs representing the special unicode symbols are not found in this custom font, so they show `?` symbols instead, to indicate the missing element.
+In this example, the glyphs representing the special unicode symbols are not found in this custom font, so they show `?` symbols instead (from the `Common default` glyph image list), to indicate the missing element.
 <--->
 ![](/theming/bitmap/textProperGlyph.png)
 All glyphs are available on this font, so the text is properly shown.